Tesora/tesora-openstack-manuals/doc/install-guide/source/trove-install.rst

 Install and configure
 ~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install the Database
+This section describes how to install and configure the
-module on the controller node.
+Database service, code-named trove, on the controller node.

-**Prerequisites**

-This chapter assumes that you already have a working OpenStack
+This section assumes that you already have a working OpenStack
 environment with at least the following components installed:
 Compute, Image Service, Identity.